watadani-byte/character-identity-protocol/docs/whitepaper_v1.md

 Sequential scene generation is delegated to inference-capable generation systems that accept anchor references and minimal prompts as inputs (e.g., GPT Image 1.5 or Nano Banana).

 This stage operates under full CIP governance.
 After each generation cycle, identity validation gates are applied.
-When drift is detected, recovery mechanisms such as hard-abort mechanisms may be triggered.
+When drift is detected, Hard Abort may be triggered to terminate the contaminated cycle and initiate re-convergence.

 ### Production Post-Processing